Understanding Flood Risks and a Policy

 People who live in flood plain areas typically have a flood insurance policy but that only accounts for about 20 percent of all homeowners.

-Are you and your home safe from a flood, or would it be beneficial to obtain flood insurance?
+Are you and your home safe from a flood?

 A flash flood can carry water between 10 and 20 feet high, and it only takes a foot of water to sweep a small car down the street.
 Only six inches of water can knock over an adult.